-If you want to open a restaurant in Toronto, the first step is the most obvious — your concept.
-It could be a wine bar, vegan takeout counter, a fusion restaurant, anything!
-Your vision is important to establish clearly, because everything else you need to get your business up and running will have to be in the service of this vision.
+If you want to open a restaurant in Toronto, the first step is the most obvious — concept design.
+It could be a wine bar, vegan takeout counter, or even a fusion restaurant.
+It’s important to have a clear vision: everything you need to get your business up and running will have serve it.

-A business plan is also essential to keep you on the right track as you build your business.
+A business plan is also essential to keep you on the right track.
 It also shows potential investors and partners that you have taken the time to understand your goals and mapped out the business needs.
 The Small Business Support Centre of the city of Toronto has online tools to help build business plans, as well as understand the regulations, zoning laws and building codes you need to take into consideration when opening a restaurant.

 For first-time restaurant owners, securing capital is the riskiest, but the most essential part of the process.
 Because it can be difficult to make a restaurant profitable in the first few years in business, traditional financial institutions like banks can be hesitant to approve a loan.
 More likely sources of financing can be found in private investors.